-It is well known that the addition of NAC increases the rate of pathological downstaging.11 Rosenblatt et al. reported that chemo-induced downstaging might act as a marker of overall survival in patients with MIBC undergoing RC.11 In a bladder preservation setting, NAC may also promote long term oncological bladder control by controlling the potential field defects that lead to downstream bladder cancer recurrences.
-Despite this hypothesis, we found that the bladder-recurrence and recurrence-free survival rates were similar between both groups.
-In the NAC-TMT group, the bladder tumor recurrence rates were higher than those reported in Tunio et al. paper (44% vs 10%).16
+It is well-known that the addition of NAC increases the rate of pathological downstaging.11 Rosenblatt et al reported that chemo-induced downstaging might act as a marker of OS in patients with MIBC undergoing RC.11 In a bladder preservation setting, NAC may also promote long-term oncological bladder control by controlling the potential field defects that lead to downstream bladder cancer recurrences.
+Despite this hypothesis, we found that the bRFS and RFS rates were similar between both groups.
+In the NAC-TMT group, the bladder tumor recurrence rates were higher than those reported in Tunio et al (44% vs. 10%).16

-Although associated with an improved quality of life,9 unlike RC patients TMT patients remain at risk for intravesical recurrence.
-Huddart et al. concluded that the loco-regional recurrence rate at 2 years was lower in patients who underwent RC (15.3%) compared to 68.9% in patients who had TMT as the bladder remains at risk for intravesical recurrences.17 In a retrospective series of 348 patients undergoing TMT with or without neoadjuvant or adjuvant chemotherapy, it was shown that the 10-year risk of noninvasive, invasive, pelvic and distant recurrences were 29%, 16%, 11%, and 32%, respectively.18 The combined local recurrence rate of 45% is similar to our findings, suggesting that maintaining local control requires vigilant monitoring in the TMT setting.
-Nevertheless, despite clinically significant intravesical recurrence rates, our OS and DSS were similar to those published in the literature, suggesting that intravesical bladder recurrences can be readily salvaged by either established NMIBC treatment regimens or by RC.
+Although associated with an improved quality of life,9 unlike RC patients, TMT patients remain at risk for intravesical recurrence.
+Huddart et al concluded that the loco-regional recurrence rate at two years was lower in patients who underwent RC (15.3%) compared to patients who had TMT (68.9%), as the bladder remains at risk for intravesical recurrences.17 In a retrospective series of 348 patients undergoing TMT with or without neoadjuvant or adjuvant chemotherapy, it was shown that the 10-year risk of non-invasive, invasive, pelvic, and distant recurrences were 29%, 16%, 11%, and 32%, respectively.18 The combined local recurrence rate of 45% is similar to our findings, suggesting that maintaining local control requires vigilant monitoring in the TMT setting.
+Nevertheless, despite clinically significant intravesical recurrence rates, our OS and disease-specific survival rates were similar to those published in the literature, suggesting that intravesical bladder recurrences can be readily salvaged by either established non-MIBC treatment regimens or by RC.
 Trying to obviate this risk of local recurrence, other neoadjuvant therapies were suggested.